[ << ] [ >> ] [] [] [] [ ? ]

 6.3 General Syntax

-Local labels are preceded by ’.’ or terminated by ’$’.
-For the rest, any alphanumeric character including ’_’ is allowed.
+Local labels are introduced by ’.’ or terminated by ’$’.
+For the rest, any alphanumeric character, including ’_’, is allowed.
 Local labels are valid between two global label definitions.

-It is allowed, but not recommended, to refer to any local symbol starting with ’.’ in the source, by preceding its name with the name of the last previously defined global symbol: global_name.local_name.
+It is allowed, but not recommended, to refer to any local symbol starting with ’.’ in the source, by prefixing it with the name of the last previously defined global symbol: global_name.local_name.

 : jmp :- ;infinite loop

 The operands are separated from the mnemonic by whitespace.
-Multiple operands are separated by comma (,).
+Multiple operands are separated by comma (,), or in some backends by whitespace.

 Make sure that you don’t define a label on the same line as a directive for conditional assembly (if, else, endif)!
-This is not supported.
+This is not supported and leads to undefined behaviour.

 Some CPU backends may support multiple statements (directives or mnemonics) per line, separated by a special character (e.g. : for Z80).